Saturday Sept. 20st, 2024 • 1:30 PM

 Special Appearance by

-The GreenState Credit Union hot air balloon
+The GreenState Credit Union & RE/MAX hot air balloons

 Susan is one of only a few females performing airshows in a biplane, and is the only woman flying exhibition in the Super Stearman.
 Attending airshows as a child, Susan remembers being in awe of the big, loud, smoky biplanes.
 As a teenager, yearning to fly, Susan felt the only way to fly a Stearman was to have one of her own.
 At the family airport, located inHarvard, Illinois, Susan worked in the office, fueled planes, and eventually acquired a rebuildable Stearman Project.
 While in high school, every spare hour was spent restoring the aircraft, which she still owns and operates today.